Michael A. Taylor Player Props: Twins vs. Mariners

 Michael A. Taylor At The Plate

-- Taylor has had an RBI in 18 games this year (22.2%), including eight multi-RBI outings (9.9%).
-He has also driven home three or more of his team's runs in two contests.
+- In 22.4% of his games this year, Taylor has driven in at least one run.
+In eight of those games (9.4%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

-- He has scored in 23 of 81 games this season, and more than once 4 times.
+- He has scored in 24 games this season (28.2%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.